-"For an investigation to be effective in practice it is a prerequisite that the state has enacted criminal-law provisions penalising practices that are contrary to Article 3 (compare, mutatis mutandis, M.C. v.
-Bulgaria, No. 39272/98, §§ 150, 153 and 166, ECHR 2003-XII; Nikolova and Velichkova, cited above, § 57; and Çamdereli, cited above, § 38)."
+For an investigation to be effective in practice it is a prerequisite that the state has enacted criminal-law provisions penalising practices that are contrary to Article 3 (compare, mutatis mutandis, M.C. v.
+Bulgaria, no. 39272/98, §§150, 153 and 166, ECHR 2003-XII; Nikolova and Velichkova, cited above, §57; and Camdereli, cited above, §38).3

-With regard to Article 3 ECHR, the United Nations Convention against Torture and Other Inhuman and Degrading Treatment or Punishment of 10 December 1984 provides in its Article 4:
+With regard to Article 3 of the Convention, the United Nations Convention against Torture and Other Inhuman and Degrading Treatment or Punishment of 10 December 1984 provides in its Article 4:

-- "1.
-Each State Party shall ensure that all acts of torture are offences under its criminal law.
+- Each State Party shall ensure that all acts of torture are offences under its criminal law.
 The same shall apply to an attempt to commit torture and to an act by any person which constitutes complicity or participation in torture. - 2.
-Each State Party shall make these offences punishable by appropriate penalties which take into account their grave nature."
+Each State Party shall make these offences punishable by appropriate penalties which take into account their grave nature.

-"In those circumstances, the Court considers that limiting compliance with Article 4 of the Convention only to direct action by the State authorities would be inconsistent with the international instruments specifically concerned with this issue and would amount to rendering it ineffective.
+In those circumstances, the Court considers that limiting compliance with Article 4 of the Convention only to direct action by the state authorities would be inconsistent with the international instruments specifically concerned with this issue and would amount to rendering it ineffective.
 Accordingly, it necessarily follows from this provision that states have positive obligations, in the same way as under Article 3 for example, to adopt criminal-law provisions which penalise the practices referred to in Article 4 and to apply them in practice (see M.C. v.
-Bulgaria, cited above, § 153)."
+Bulgaria, cited above, §153).4

-&lt;sup>3 Osman v. the United Kingdom (No. 23452/94), judgment of 28 October 1998 [Grand Chamber], paragraph 115.
+^{2.} Osman v. the United Kingdom (no. 23452/94), judgment of 28 October 1998 [Grand Chamber], para.
+115.

-&lt;sup>4 Gäfgen v.
-Germany (No. 22978/05), judgment of 1 June 2010 [Grand Chamber], paragraph 117.
+^{3.} Gäfgen v.
+Germany (no. 22978/05), judgment of 1 June 2010 [Grand Chamber], para.
+117.

-&lt;sup>5 Siliadin v.
-France (No. 73316/01), judgment of 26 July 2005, paragraph 89.
+^{4.} Siliadin v.
+France (no. 73316/01), judgment of 26 July 2005, para.
+89.

-"The Court emphasises in this respect that the unacknowledged detention of an individual is a complete negation of these guarantees and a most grave violation of Article 5.
+The Court emphasises in this respect that the unacknowledged detention of an individual is a complete negation of these guarantees and a most grave violation of Article 5.
 Having assumed control over that individual it is incumbent on the authorities to account for his or her whereabouts.
-For this reason, Article 5 must be seen as requiring the authorities to take effective measures to safeguard against the risk of disappearance and to conduct a prompt effective investigation into an arguable claim that a person has been taken into custody and has not been seen since."
+For this reason, Article 5 must be seen as requiring the authorities to take effective measures to safeguard against the risk of disappearance and to conduct a prompt effective investigation into an arguable claim that a person has been taken into custody and has not been seen since.5